RamonGarciaJr956/lone_star_cup_stream_overlay/README.md

 4. **Error Handling**: Add robust error handling for all network operations
 5. **Data Validation**: Verify your data before sending to ensure proper formatting
 6. **Time Synchronization**: Ensure your system clock is accurate for proper timestamping
+7. **Motor Specification**: If you know your motor details, include them during registration for enhanced telemetry display

 ## Troubleshooting